rsksmart/devportal-1.0/content/rsk-devportal/kb/tokenbridge-troubleshooting.md

 **When:** always

 **Answer:**  The list is stored in the local cache, so it’s not shared across devices, and it's erased if you clear your browser cookies and temporary files.
 You can be sure that if the transaction is mined the tokens will cross no matter what the list says.
-If this is not the reason why it is not there please let us know in the `#tokenbridge` channel on Rootstock Discord (go to [Discord Community](https://rootstock.io/discord) to join).
+If this is not the reason why it is not there please let us know in the `#token-bridge` channel on Rootstock Discord (go to [Discord Community](https://rootstock.io/discord) to join).

 13 - **I used the Sovryn Token Bridge**